 Figure 4.
 Adaptive Management Process

 As a next step, we will need to develop a system for annually assessing the impact of the proposed actions towards meeting the climate mitigation and climate resiliency goals.
-This work has already begun through the development of Implementation Roadmaps for the 25 high priority actions (see Appendix G. Implementation Plan).
-The roadmaps identify the County government departments that will lead implementation; supporting partners; implementation steps; action cost range; and high-level performance indicators (which will form the basis of the monitoring and performance assessment steps). as many actions would require further analysis of feasibility studies to determine exact savings.
-When budget requests are made for the actions, more specific cost savings information will be included.
+This work has already begun through the development of Implementation Roadmaps for the 25 high priority actions (see Appendix B. Implementation Plan).
+The roadmaps identify the County government departments that will lead implementation; supporting partners; implementation steps; action cost range; and high-level performance indicators (which will form the basis of the monitoring and performance assessment steps).
+Appendix B. Implementation Plan also includes a description of additional cost saving considerations for the actions.
+These are general descriptions of potential cost savings as many actions would require further analysis of feasibility studies to determine exact savings.
+When budget requests are made for the actions, more specific cost and savings information will be included.

-The implementation roadmap actions are fluid and may change as the county’s emission sources, funding sources, and department roles change.
+The Implementation Roadmap actions are fluid and may change as the county’s emission sources, funding sources, and department roles change.
 They are not a requirement for lead departments to complete each implementation step or a guarantee that all actions will be implemented.
 They are simply a recommended starting point to begin action.
 Given the complexity and magnitude of the systems we are managing, we need to act now with the best current information available.
 The Office of Sustainability will have an oversight role in guiding and tracking action implementation, but actual action implementation will be led by the respective departments.

-As a part of the adaptive management approach, we expect that methodologies for analysis of the County’s emissions will continue to evolve over time.
-In the future, we expect to incorporate
+As a part of the Adaptive Management approach, we expect that methodologies for analysis of the County’s emissions will continue to evolve over time.
+In the future, we expect to incorporate the following into CESMP updates or as part of action implementation steps:

+Validate and integrate forest carbon sequestration estimations into GHG inventories;

+Assess how commercial building owners and businesses may use renewable energy to reduce their carbon intensity;

+Forecast clean energy growth in the electric grid;

+Account for the effects of the Federal Inflation Reduction Act (IRA) and other legislation on the carbon intensity of the electric grid and on vehicle emissions reductions; and

+Conduct a more detailed analysis of the effectiveness of smart growth measures on vehicle miles traveled and emissions reductions.

 Additionally, we recommend incorporating the social cost of carbon in the methodology as a metric for quantifying action impact.
 The social cost of carbon is an estimation of the cost in dollars of either negative implications of adding a ton of carbon emissions to the atmosphere, or the benefit of reducing a ton of carbon emissions.
 For example, the EPA currently estimates the social cost of reducing a ton of carbon in 2030 to be around $230.
-If the county were to meet the 2030 goal of reducing emissions by 50% from a 2005 baseline, the benefit to society would be valued at an estimated $M per year.
-I: The county currently conducts environmental reviews for rezonings, comprehensive plan amendments (CPAs), special use permits (SUPs), and major road projects.
+If the county were to meet the 2030 goal of reducing emissions by 50% from a 2005 baseline, the benefit to society would be valued at an estimated $575M per year.

+Assessments for Climate Mitigation and Resiliency Impacts: The county currently conducts environmental reviews for rezonings, comprehensive plan amendments (CPAs), special use permits (SUPs), and major road projects.
 These reviews rate projects in terms of their conformance to goals of the Comprehensive Plan, Strategic Plan, Schools Plan, and other county planning documents, as well as compliance with environmental regulations.